jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

 * The LUT takes 8 input lines representing an 8 bit number
-* Additionally, the LUT will have one additional input line to signify if the number is signed
+* Additionally, the LUT will have one additional input line to specify if the number is signed

     * If the number is two's complement
     * This will be discussed in greater detail below